fspinillo/cookbook/recipes/Smoked Mac and Cheese.md

  - Pour Mac n Cheese into container.
  - Spread bread crumb mixture over top of Mac n Cheese to cover.
  - Place pats of butter on top of crumb mixture.
- - Smoke at 225 degrees F for one hour.
+ - Smoke at 225°F for one hour.
  	- If you don't have a smoker you could in an oven at the same temp and length, it just won't have that smokey goodness.